nesi/support-docs/docs/General/FAQs/Two_Factor_Authentication_FAQ.md

 ## What do I need in order to obtain a second factor token?

-**Answer:** In order to obtain a second factor token, you will need a mobile device.
+In order to obtain a second factor token, you will need a mobile device.
 On that mobile device, you will then need to install Google Authenticator (or another QR code reader application that implements the Time-based One Time Password algorithm) on your mobile